-- A. Activation of any manual pull station, water flow or pressure switch, heat detector, or smoke detector shall cause the following operations to occur: - 1.
-Operate the emergency voice communication system in Buildings 1.
+- A. Activation of any manual pull station, water flow or pressure switch, heat detector, kitchen hood suppression system, gaseous suppression system, or smoke detector shall cause the following operations to - 1.
+Operate the emergency voice communication system in Building 1,2 AND 21.
 For sprinkler protected buildings, flash strobes continuously only in the zone of alarm.
 For buildings without sprinkler protection throughout, flash strobes continuously only on the floor of alarm. - 2.
 Continuously sound a temporal pattern general alarm and flash all strobes in the building in alarm until reset at the local fire alarm control unit in Building 1. - 3.
-Release only the magnetic door holders in the smoke zone on the floor from which alarm was initiated after the alert signal. - 4.
+Release only the magnetic door holders in the smoke zone after the alert signal. - 4.
 Transmit a separate alarm signal, via the main fire alarm control unit to the fire department. - 5.
-Unlock the electrically locked exit doors within the zone of alarm. - B. Operation of a smoke detector at a corridor door used for automatic closing shall also release the magnetic door holders on that floor in that smoke zone.
-Operation of a smoke detector at a shutter used for automatic closing shall also release only the shutters on that floor in that smoke zone. - C. Operation of duct smoke detectors shall cause a system supervisory condition and shut down the ventilation system and close the associated smoke dampers as appropriate.
+Unlock the electrically locked exit doors within the zone of alarm. - B. Operation of a smoke detector at a corridor door used for automatic closing shall also release only the magnetic door holders in that smoke zone.

-- D. Operation of any sprinkler or standpipe system valve supervisory switch, high/low air pressure switch, or fire pump alarm switch shall cause a system supervisory condition. - E. Alarm verification shall not be used for smoke detectors installed for the purpose of early warning.
+- C. Operation of duct smoke detectors shall cause a system supervisory condition and shut down the ventilation system and close the associated smoke dampers as appropriate. - D. Operation of any sprinkler or standpipe system valve supervisory switch, high/low air pressure switch, or fire pump alarm switch shall cause a system supervisory condition. - E. Alarm verification shall not be used for smoke detectors installed for the purpose of early warning.